HELPING WITH EQUITABLE SHIFT TO ELECTRIC TRANSPORTATION

 In deregulated markets, the capability to provide good solutions for workplace charging can give your company a competitive advantage.

 Receive positive publicity by championing sustainable transportation solutions

 Electric transportation has a great potential to decrease our oil dependency and increase the use of domestic, renewable energy sources.

 Gather information about EV charging locations, loads and usage patterns

 The more engaged you get with charging infrastructure installations, the more information you will acquire about the locations, loads and usage patterns that they have.
-This information is naturally very valuable for future installation and distribution grid development.
+This information is quite valuable for future installation and distribution grid development.

 Dynamic control capability

 An active role and the right technology deployment will enable you to build more dynamic control programs.
 Since vehicles are parked most of the day, there is a wide charging opportunity window that could be used to sync the charging load better, for example with renewable energy production.
+Smart workplace charging setups enable you to take advantage of these valuable charging loads during the daytime as well.
 These kinds of solutions will help to build a smarter, more resilient grid and provide more affordable charging solutions for customers.